 Construction in progress includes preconstruction and development costs of active projects.
 Preconstruction costs include legal, zoning and permitting costs and other project carrying costs incurred prior to the commencement of construction.
 Development costs include direct construction costs and indirect costs incurred subsequent to the start of construction such as architectural, engineering, construction management and carrying costs consisting of interest, real estate taxes and insurance.
-Construction in progress totaled \$9.9 million, of which \$7.9 million relates to Park Van Ness, and \$2.3 million, respectively, as of December 31, 2013 and 2012.
+The following table shows the components of construction in progress.